Elliott-Green/skelekit-wagmiconnect/README.md

 ## Contributions + to-do-list

-I welcome any contributors, especially with the following areas
+I welcome any contributors, especially with the following areas.
+I'll probably add these over time.

 - page.svelte layout changes utilising skeleton.dev
-  - page layout changes where appropriate
+  - page layout constistency/best practice changes where appropriate
-  - theme change with lightswitch possible?
+  - walletconnect modal theme change with skeleton lightswitch possible?
+  - hook walletconnect modal colours to skeleton themes?
 - overriding walletconnects configuration to default, or skeleton theme'd like data
 - docker enhancements
 - improvements / bugfixes
+- pwa support
+  - would this be even a good idea since you'd need to be on the metamask app anyways? potentially on apps that only fetch without wallets?

 ## Commands